 Marble is much softer than granite and can be marred by scratches or stains.
 It’s not a good choice for kitchens as it can stain and scratch easily.
 Marble is usually used for tops on furniture such as side tables and dressers.
 No matter how much sealing you do, Marble will stain if used in a kitchen.

 Soapstone is a natural stone with a silky feel.
-Soapstone is only available in dark colors that deepen with time, developing a burnished patina.
+You can only find soapstone countertops in dark colors that deepen with time, developing a burnished patina.
 Soapstone is heat resistant and not harmed by hot pots, citrus, wine, acids or chemicals.
 The downside, it is much softer than many other stones, therefore, it can scratch and chip with abuse and should be oiled from time to time.
 Soapstone is a preferred choice for bakers working with bread dough, pie crust, pizzas, etc, making it an option for the island or separate countertop.

 Many of our projects incorporate a wood top to add a touch of warmth to the kitchen’s island or bar top.
 Over time a wood top develops a beautiful patina finish from regular use.
 Wood counters need to be oiled from time to time to hold their luster and can also be sealed with a food grade polyurethane for less maintenance.
 Typically there are three types of woods used for countertops; maple, cherry and black walnut.
 We order our tops from John Booz or custom make them when wider boards are preferred.
 Often Clients ask us to distress their wood top to give them a used, warm appearance.
 Wood tops are also great for working with bread and pastry dough.